sloanahrens/devops-toolkit-tutorials/1-3-ci-integration-testing.md

 ### Complete Parts 1-2

-Make sure you've completed the first two parts of the tutorial.
+Make sure you've completed the the tutorial up through [Part 2](https://github.com/sloanahrens/devops-toolkit-tutorials/blob/master/1-2-containerization-celery.md).

 I'll assume that you still have all the files in place from the previous two exercises, contained in your `source` directory at the top level of your local clone of the `devops-toolkit` [repostitory](https://github.com/sloanahrens/devops-toolkit).